 In April 2019, an initial phase of engagement included perspectives from service providers, first responders, people with lived experience, peer support workers and City of Calgary staff.

 A summary of findings can be found in the What We Heard report.

-Community Action on Mental Health and Addiction Strategic Framework
+Calgary's Mental Health and Addiction Strategic Framework

 Developed with stakeholders, our work has been guided by a strategic framework as shown below.
 At its core is our overall goal: creating hope and strengthening support for people, families and communities living with mental health issues and addictions in order to improve quality of life.
 This will be achieved through three themes, or sets of actions: being well, getting help and staying safe.
 The remainder of the strategic framework describes how we will act together and the resulting benefits for Calgarians.

 Calgarians are working together to take the following actions in our community: